Education System of Portugal

 To know more about the admission requirements and procedure, click here

 International students from EU/EEA and Switzerland do not require visa to enter Portugal.
-For stays up to 90 days, a visa is not required, whereas for stays above 90 days, a student visa is needed.
 To know about whether you need a student visa or not, read the post “Study Visa for Portugal

 vary depending upon the institution of higher learning and course of study.
 The tuition fee for private higher education institutions is considerably higher than the tuition fees of public higher education institutions.